 - The warmth of the joint

-Although the infection is rare it requires immediate treatment and cannot be neglected to have an early and save recovery and if this infection is not treated it can cause severe problems.
+Although the infection is rare it requires immediate treatment and cannot be neglected to have an early and safe recovery and if this infection is not treated it can cause severe problems.
 It can destroy the cartilage and becomes the cause of arthritis in the joint and as infection keeps in its place it becomes more difficult to cure arthritis with the infection.

 The treatment for this pain and infection in the knee after arthroscopic surgery is the antibiotic medication which continues for a long time to eradicate the causative agent completely.
 Moreover, additional surgery can also be done to clean the joint.

-When someone has after arthroscopic knee surgery torn meniscus he can develop poor knee joint mechanics.
-Because before surgery due to pain in the joint people tries to put low-pressure often affected side and thus change their gait but when the problem is solved they still keep that abnormal gait which has become habitual.
+When someone has pain after arthroscopic knee surgery torn meniscus he can develop poor knee joint mechanics.
+Because before surgery due to pain in the joint people try to put low-pressure often affected side and thus change their gait but when the problem is solved they still keep that abnormal gait which has become habitual.

 And thus this abnormal gait can become the cause of severe knee pain after arthroscopy.
 Therefore after surgery, the doctor may advise the patient to go for rehabilitation center to check his normal gait.
 Sometime Inadequate Rehabilitation also becomes the cause of knee pain even 2 years after meniscus surgery.